Sobak/blackout/README.md

 > **Warning:** This is not production ready project (neither is XNova, though).

+For the final note, this repository does not show the perfect way to refactor old code.
+Doing that properly should start with covering everything with tests so that nothing gets actidentially broken (or fixed) along the way.

 ## Implementation
 The most cryptic and interesting part of the implementation might be a _proxy_ between old XNova's code and Laravel application that allows to refactor the